StarpTech/k8s-gitops/README.md

 ├── demo-service-repository             (example application) │   ├── build.sh                        (build and push the image)
 │   ├── Dockerfile
-│   └── kbld.yaml                       (defines what image is build and where to push it)
+│   ├── kbld.yaml                       (defines what image is build and where to push it) └   └── umbrella-chart                  (describe the preview environment "optional")
 ```

 ## Prerequisites